This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Natural cold-process soap recipe and instructions featuring elderflower infusion, rich cocoa butter, and a lavender and herb essential oil blend
+Natural cold-process elderflower soap recipe and instructions featuring an elderflower infusion, rich cocoa butter, and a lavender and herb essential oil blend.

 Notes & Substitution Ideas